Bohemi Blog

 Dragon Sapphires (Color-Change Sapphires)

 Dragon sapphires are color-changing sapphires that shift in hue depending on the light source — appearing one color in daylight and something entirely different under incandescent light.
 They're already one of the most mysterious gemstones in existence.
-Add a Starbrite cut to the underside, and that mysterious stone takes on a fiery, glowing depth that makes it look almost sentient.
-For anyone drawn to drama, magic, and the utterly unforgettable, a Dragon sapphire with a Starbrite cut is the engagement ring stone of your dreams.
+Add a star fantasy cut to the underside, and that mysterious stone takes on a fiery, glowing depth that makes it look almost sentient.
+For anyone drawn to drama, magic, and the utterly unforgettable, a Dragon sapphire with a star fantasy cut is the engagement ring stone of your dreams.

 Color change Dragon sapphire loose pear shaped stone